panchomb/ie-exercise-3/modules/authorization/policy-assignment/README.md

 ### Parameter: `parameters`

 Parameters for the policy assignment if needed.
 - Required: No
 - Type: object
 - Default: `{}`

+### Parameter: `policyDefinitionId`

+Specifies the ID of the policy definition or policy set definition being assigned.
+- Required: Yes
+- Type: string

 ### Parameter: `resourceGroupName`

 The Target Scope for the Policy.
 The name of the resource group for the policy assignment.
 - Required: No
 - Type: string
 - Default: `''`